 This course introduces students to methods of computer forensics and investigations.
 This course helps prepare students for industry-specific certification.
-Offered Fall semester only.

-CIS 283: Software Development Capstone
+CIS 283 : Software Development Capstone

 This is a project-based course that integrates all components of the programming curriculum.
 The course will prepare students to work in software development teams to solve real-world problems.
 Student teams will design, document, develop, and test a software product using specified software development tools and processes.